 What you’ll find here isn’t hype.
 It’s the truth behind the noise.
 We’ve dug into dead exchanges, exposed fake coins, broken down how staking actually works, and showed exactly what people got from real airdrops—good and bad.
 No fluff.
 No guesswork.
 Just what you need to know before you click, invest, or swipe your wallet.

-There is no legitimate IMM airdrop in 2025.
-Any site claiming to offer IMM tokens is a scam.
-Learn how to spot fake crypto airdrops, protect your wallet, and find real opportunities instead.
+There is no verified Fitmin Finance airdrop as of 2026.
+Any site claiming one is a scam.
+Learn how to spot fake crypto airdrops, protect your wallet, and find real opportunities on Fantom and other chains.